MarcusSchoelzel/btpcflogin/README.md

 ## Installation

 This project should run on every Linux platform.
-It is implmented and tested with WSL2 - Ubuntu.
+It is implemented and tested with WSL2 - Ubuntu.
-Therefore it should run also in headaless environments.
+Therefore it should run also in headless environments.

 Install as shell command from npm: